Wider engagement across Greater Manchester on how to use a natural capital approach

 The Natural Capital Group, plus partnerships that cover Greater Manchester (including local planning authorities, policy-makers, funders and stakeholders in the community) are being engaged to increase their understanding of the need for and use of the natural capital approach in the development of plans, programmes and projects.

-The team are in the process of creating a natural capital user guide to pull together and help make Natural Course (and Urban Pioneer) accounts and ecosystem service opportunity mapping more accessible.
+The team have created a natural capital user guide that pulls together and helps make Natural Course (and Urban Pioneer) accounts and ecosystem service opportunity mapping more accessible.

 Biodiversity net gain guidance published and updated to reflect Environment Bill requirements and Greater Manchester Spatial Framework.